 What is CGM will give you the perspective of a pharmacist who deals with these devices daily.

-Radley Keys was an American researcher who became obsessed with the belief that cholesterol was the underlying cause of rising rates of cardiovascular disease.
+Radley Keys was an American researcher who became obsessed with the belief that cholesterol was the underlying cause of rising rates of cardiovascular conditions.
 Correlating animal fat consumption with the prevalence of heart disease in different countries he came to the conclusion that we should consume much less red meat, dairy products and eggs and instead eat more carbohydrate.

 In 1977 when the McGovern committee accepted his recommendations and made them public, Americans sharply reduced the animal fat in their diets and turned to getting energy from starches; from refined carbs like sugar in fact.
 Two decades later George Campbell's 20-year rule was overwhelmingly verified as the rates of type-2 diabetes began to rocket; and are still climbing.